neonevm/neon-evm.docs/docs/about/neon_ecosystem.md

 **Neon Proxy** is the "translator', an essential tool for packaging a Neon transaction into a Solana transaction.
 The proxy provides a containerized solution that is intuitive for [Operators](/docs/operating/overview/introduction) in the Neon ecosystem.
 It is the Neon Proxy that allows Ethereum dApps to be ported to Neon with virtually no code or configuration changes.

-### Neon Token
+### The NEON Token

-The Neon Token is a utility token with 2 functions:
+The NEON Token is a utility token with 2 functions:

 #### 1. Payment of gas fees